HailToTheSnail/Pokemon-Campaign-Notes/content/GM Notes.md

 	- [Hisui](https://bulbapedia.bulbagarden.net/wiki/Hisui) When Volo summons Giratina to battle Rei, the protagonist of Legends, the mad scientist provides Volo with the Griseous Core.
 This results in the Antimatter Pokémon turning into Giratina Origin Forme and defeating Rei.
 Find a way to help Rei overcome Volo and Giratina Origin Forme (most contributions gets an Origin Ball from Cogita).
 	- [Pokelantis](https://m.bulbapedia.bulbagarden.net/wiki/M09) (When the Blackbeard Pirates are trying to steal the crystals of the Sea Crown from within the Sea Temple, Samiya, they're assisted by the mad scientist who poses as
 	- Mad scientist helps the Blackbeard Pirates steal the crystals of the Sea Crown from within the Sea Temple, Samiya.
 This causes the Samiya to start a cataclysmic event that threatens to start a worldwide tsunami that'd swallow all land if the crystals aren't returned.
 The main party is tasked with helping retrieve the crystals of the Sea Crown from the Blackbeard Pirates with the aid of the prince of the sea, Manaphy, as she can sense the crystals.
 She gives a Manaphy Egg to whoever contributes the most and they keep their special crystal equipment that helps them open [People of the Water](https://m.bulbapedia.bulbagarden.net/wiki/People_of_the_Water) technology [useful in ruins].)
 	- [The Kingdom of Vale](https://m.bulbapedia.bulbagarden.net/wiki/Kingdom_of_the_Vale) (Where the Heroes of Ideals and Truth are supposed to fight, they instead work together because their mother was never killed due to the benevolence of a miracle doctor [mad scientist].
 Main party must make a morale choice of killing the mother or find another way for the brothers to fight that I find acceptable.
-Knights of the Round Table with Pokemon partners.
+Knights of the Round Table with Pokémon partners.
 Brady will be able to control the Dragon Force and become a pseudo Dragon-Type [stats similar to Dragonite].)
 - **Providence:**
 	- **Providence Overthrown:**
-		- **Rocket Providence:**
+		- **Rocket Providence:** With Giovanni having killed off the Partners of Providence, he has taken over the shadow cabal with powerful allies that he has recruited over the years, such as Alexander "Lex" Stone and Champion Cadence.
+Find a way to stop Rocket Providence and defeat Giovanni.
+- **What Makes A King (Kurisu Quest Thread):** After learning from a that his Seadra can evolve once more, Kurisu embarks on a quest to gather six Marks of Fealty from Pokémon from all over the Indalo region.

 ## NPCs:
 -